We know that financial stress can affect individual well-being and academic success.

 Guaranteed Transitional Support

-As of Spring 2021, MIT is implementing Guaranteed Transitional Support for students who wish to change advisors or research groups.
+In spring 2021, MIT implemented Guaranteed Transitional Support for students who wish to change advisors or research groups.
 In Phase I, the focus is on unhealthy advising situations in which students experience bias, harassment, or discrimination.
 The guarantee of transitional support is intended to empower students to more freely exercise autonomy over decisions that will deeply impact their health and wellbeing, research progress and productivity, and future career after leaving MIT.
 The Institute is also dedicated to helping students transition research groups for other reasons, such as an evolution in research interest, changing research approaches, or a mismatch in early group choice.

 MIT Grant for Graduate Students with Children

-The MIT Grant for Graduate Students with Children is a need-blind grant available to all full-time PhD students.
+The MIT Grant for Graduate Students with Children is a need-blind grant available to full-time PhD students.
 Master’s students who are eligible for summer tuition subsidy are also eligible for the grant.
-In order to qualify for the grant, the student’s child must reside with them at least half-time throughout the year.
-Eligibility requirements are available on the policy page.
+In order to qualify for the grant, the student’s child/children must reside with them at least half-time throughout the year.
+In fall 2023, MIT is pleased to offer a more substantive supplemental grant of up to $10,000 for the 2023-24 academic year for graduate students with children, based on need and eligibility.
 Grant funds may be used to cover expenses such as child care, health care, and housing.

 Graduate Student Short-Term Emergency Fund